julzaza/wildwitchherbs/_posts/2025-07-03-seven-witchy-herbs.md

 ---
 layout: single
-title: "7 Witchy Herbs from Around the World (That Aren’t Lavender)"
+title: "7 Witchy Herbs from Around the World (No Lavender, Promise)"
-excerpt: "Forget the trendy stuff.
-These seven herbs come straight from folk magic, ancestor altars, and dirt-under-the-nails witchcraft across cultures.
-From Balkan graveyards to South African dreamscapes—meet the plants with power."
+excerpt: "Lavender’s taking a nap.
+These herbs are grittier, older, and far more interesting.
+From Balkan graveyards to Xhosa dream rites—this is plant magic passed down through smoke, sweat, and spirit."
 author: wildwitchyherbs
 categories:
   - Herbal Witchcraft